Safety Beds: What Are They and Who Needs One?

 • Choose quiet music, a white noise machine, or a fan if your child requires some level of background noise to fall asleep - avoid the TV.

 • If your child prefers to sleep with a nightlight, consider choosing one that can automatically turn off after a specific time.
 The best sleep environment is dark, quiet, and cool, and even a low light can interrupt good quality sleep.
-Turn down the thermostat to around 65 degrees to prevent your child from waking up overheated.
+Turn down the thermostat to around 65 degrees to prevent your child from waking up overheating.

 • An enclosed safety bed provides children with their own private, safe space that’s free from outside distractions, enabling improved relaxation and better sleep.

-Q: What is the best bed for autism?
+What is the best bed for autism?

-A: An enclosed safety bed is usually the best bed for children on the autism spectrum.
+An enclosed safety bed is usually the best bed for children on the autism spectrum.
 This format reduces the distractions that can greatly irritate kids living with ASD, creating a calming, chill-out space they can use for relaxing and sleeping.
 Enclosed safety beds are available in different designs to accommodate a wide range of autistic behaviors.
 Our favorites include the popular Sensory Bed by zPod - Special Needs Bed for Autism and the innovative Safety Sleeper TWIN-SIZED Bed Enclosure by Abrams Bed

-Q: What is bed entrapment?
+What is bed entrapment?

-A: Bed entrapment is when a child or adult can become stuck in or around the rails of a bed, which can lead to strangulation and other serious injuries.
+Bed entrapment is when a child or adult can become stuck in or around the rails of a bed, which can lead to strangulation and other serious injuries.
 Although safety beds are specially designed to prevent the 7 zones of entrapment set forth by the FDA and the HBSW, it’s important to be aware of the various ways that people can become trapped or injured by bed rails for the most effective prevention of these dangers.

-Q: What is the safest bed for a child with special needs?
+What is the safest bed for a child with special needs?

-Q: What is a Hannah bed?
+What is a Hannah bed?

-A: A Hannah bed is a safety bed made by KayserBetten, one of the foremost industry leaders in safety bed design.
-The best-selling Hannah 135 Safety Bed by KayserBetten is a favorite for many families through the years, delivering multiple benefits and design features to keep children of all ages safe and comfortable.
+A Hannah bed is a safety bed made by KayserBetten, one of the foremost industry leaders in safety bed design.
+The best-selling Hannah 135 Safety Bed by KayserBetten has been a favorite for many families through the years, delivering multiple benefits and design features to keep children of all ages safe and comfortable.
 It also has a wide range of add-on elements, enabling parents to completely customize its design to accommodate the special needs of their children.
 Like many of the other exceptional safety beds offered by KayserBetten, the Hannah bed can be chosen in a solid platform, hinged platform, semi-electric platform, or full electric platform.

 Final Thoughts